AndrewMichael2020/vms/README.md

-# VMS - GCP Data Science Workstation
+# VMS - GCP Data Science Workstation - personal utility

 A lean CLI app for creating and managing secure, data science-ready Windows VMs in GCP with Terraform.